singleportrait/portfolio/README.md

 # If you have a bunch of files that start with the same prefix, you can use, for instance:
 pngquant locally-grown-*

+# If you want to overwrite the original file with the new one, you can do:
+pngquant -f --ext .png locally-grown-*
 ```

 Use Edwin's FFMpeg compression script for the videos, but add `faststart` for mobile loading (help thread [here](https://stackoverflow.com/questions/10328401/html5-how-to-stream-large-mp4-files):